-Thomas Bartlett Age 56 Director Thomas Bartlett has served as a member of our Board since April 2013.
-Mr. Bartlett has served as executive vice president and chief financial officer of American Tower, an owner and operator of wireless and broadcast communications sites that operates as a Real Estate Investment Trust (REIT), since April 2009.
-Prior to joining American Tower, Mr. Bartlett spent 25 years at Verizon Communications and its predecessor companies in numerous operations and business development roles, most recently as senior vice president and corporate controller from November 2005.
+Thomas Bartlett Age 57 Director Thomas Bartlett has served as a member of our Board and Audit Committee since April 2013.
+Mr. Bartlett has served as executive vice president and chief financial officer of American Tower, an owner and operator of wireless and broadcast communications sites that operates as a real estate investment trust ("REIT"), since April 2009.
+Prior to joining American Tower, Mr. Bartlett spent 25 years at Verizon Communications and its predecessor companies in numerous operations and business development roles, most recently as senior vice president and corporate controller since Nov.
+2005.
 Mr. Bartlett began his career at Deloitte, Haskins & Sells.
-We believe Mr. Bartlett's experience at American Tower with converting to, and operating as, a REIT will be of value to the Board as Equinix operates as a REIT.
-His experience in the telecommunications and wireless infrastructure fields, his extensive operating experience, and his accounting and finance expertise gained from executive roles at publicly traded companies also qualify him to serve on our Board.
-Gary Hromadko Age 62 Director Gary Hromadko has served as a member of our Board since June 2003.
-Mr. Hromadko has been a venture partner at Crosslink Capital, a venture capital firm, since June 2002.
-In addition to his responsibilities with Crosslink Capital, Mr. Hromadko has been active as a private investor since 1993.
-Mr. Hromadko serves on the board of directors of several privately held companies.
-He has also served as a director of the public company Carbonite, Inc., during the past five years.
-We believe Mr. Hromadko's experience as an investor in the communications services and infrastructure sectors, two customer segments where trends are important to Equinix's future strategy and positioning, as well as his financial and capital markets experience, and his experience with Equinix dating back to 2003, qualify him to serve on our Board.
+We believe Mr. Bartlett's experience at American Tower with its conversion to and operation as a REIT is of value to the Board, as Equinix is also a REIT.
+His experience in the telecommunications and wireless infrastructure fields and his accounting and finance expertise also qualify him to serve on our Board.
+Nanci Caldwell Age 58 Director Nanci Caldwell has served as a member of our Board since Dec.
+2015.
+She is a member of the Governance Committee.
+Since 2005, Ms. Caldwell has been a corporate director of many public and private companies.
+Prior to her role as a corporate director, Ms. Caldwell served as executive vice president and chief marketing officer of PeopleSoft, Inc. from 2001 to 2004.
+Prior to joining PeopleSoft, Ms. Caldwell spent nearly two decades at Hewlett-Packard Co. in increasingly senior and executive sales and marketing roles in Canada and the U.S. Ms. Caldwell currently serves as a director of CIBC and Citrix Systems, both public companies.
+Prior public companies Ms. Caldwell has served on during the past five years include Tibco Software, Inc. and Deltek, Inc. We believe Ms. Caldwell's qualifications to sit on our Board include her expertise in enterprise sales, marketing and technology, which brings a valuable perspective to our Board to support our current sales and marketing strategy, and her experience as an operating executive at major public companies.